-With an increased interest in public comment at meetings, there are typically many more speakers for time allotted.
-While 10 minutes is too long to permit, it is clear that for many even 5 minutes is a short time to speak given the complexity of issues and range of topics covered in one meeting.
-Requiring a 3 minute time limit forces speakers to be concise and prioritize topics covered in verbal presentation.
+With an increased interest in public comment at meetings, there are typically many more speakers for the time allotted.
+While ten (10) minutes is too long to permit, it is clear that for many even five (5) minutes is a short time to speak given the complexity of issues and range of topics covered in one meeting.
+Requiring three (3) minutes as a time limit forces speakers to be concise and prioritize topics covered in verbal presentation.
 In addition speakers need to be reminded that they can also submit an expanded written version of their comments during the meeting.

-One comment stated" the length of time is not as important as that the designation of a time be regarded as a commitment."
+One commenter stated, "The length of time is not as important as that the designation of a time be regarded as a commitment."

-While it may seem that speakers have travelled long distances, incurring expense and taking time to speak for only 3 minutes, it is obvious that attending the meeting allows face to face exchange of data, information and policy concerns throughout the week.
+While it may be that speakers have travelled long distances, incurring expense and taking time to speak for only three minutes, it is also true that attending the meeting allows face-to-face exchange of data, information and policy concerns throughout the week.

-Several organizations requested that length of time be set at 5 minutes and decreased to 3 minutes if too many presenters for time period allotted, with flexibility being provided by the Chair.
+Several organizations requested that the length of time be set at five (5) minutes and decreased to three (3) minutes if there were too many presenters for time period allotted, with flexibility being provided by the Chair.